Visiting the Konzentrationslager Posen

 Fort VII, officially known as Konzentrationslager Posen, was a Nazi concentration camp in Poznan during the Second World War and the occupation of Poland.
 Since nobody knows for sure, there are different estimates about how many people died between the walls of the 19th century fort surrounding the city.
 Between 4.500 and 20.000 people died while at Konzentrationslager Posen and we spent an afternoon there exploring the place.

-And the camp didn’t have just polish prisoners.
+And the camp didn’t have just Polish prisoners.
 In October 1939, an experiment in mass execution by gas chamber was carried out at Konzentrationslager Posen.
 Around 400 patients and staff from psychiatric hospitals in Poznan and Owinska were murdered there.
 The murders were carried out by carbon monoxide introduced in still bottles.
-But it is not excluded the possibility of a trial gassing by Zyklon B at the time.
+But the possibility of a trial gassing by Zyklon B at the time is not excluded.

-In May 1941, Heinrich Himmler signed a decree renaming the prison into a police prison and corrective labour camp.
-Now, Fort VII was called Polizeigefängnis der Sicherheitspolizei und Arbeitserziehungslager and, during this period, some prisoners would be held in the camp temporarily during the weekend.
+In May 1941, Heinrich Himmler signed a decree renaming the prison into a police and corrective labor camp.
+Now, Fort VII was called Polizeigefängnis der Sicherheitspolizei und Arbeitserziehungslager, and, during this period, some prisoners would be held in the center temporarily during the weekend.

 Some witnesses spoke about seeing up to 7 executions by shooting a day.
-As well as mass hangings, shooting of larger groups of prisoners away from the fort and it didn’t end up there.
-Since the conditions of the camp were really bad, with prisoners living in cramped, dark, damp and cold conditions, there were at least two typhus epidemics that killed almost 80% of the prisoners held at the time.
+As well as mass hangings and shooting of larger groups of prisoners away from the fort, and it didn’t end up there.
+Since the conditions of the camp were terrible, with prisoners living in cramped, dark, damp, and cold conditions, there were at least two typhus epidemics that killed almost 80% of the prisoners held at the time.

 Fort VII, officially known as Konzentrationslager Posen, was a Nazi concentration camp in Poznan during the Second World War and the occupation of Poland.
 Since nobody knows for sure, there are different estimates about how many people died between the walls of the 19th century fort surrounding the city.
 Between 4.500 and 20.000 people died while at Konzentrationslager Posen and we spent an afternoon there exploring the place.